sous-chefs/chef-splunk/README.md

 will build and execute the Splunk command to bootstrap the search head cluster and initiate the captain election process.

-In addition to use this recipe for configuring the search head cluster members, you will also have to manually configure a search head instance to serve as the search head cluster's deployer.
+In addition to using this recipe for configuring the search head cluster members, you will also have to manually configure a search head instance to serve as the search head cluster's deployer.
 This is done by adding a `[shclustering]` stanza to that instance's `etc/system/local/server.conf` with the same `pass4SymmKey = <secret>`